IMROVOID/React-Fluid-Distortion/README.md

     *   The text remains stationary while the ring rotates independently around it.

 3.  **The Fluid Distortion**
-    *   The interactive fluid effect comes from the `@whatisjery/react-fluid-distortion` library.
+    *   The interactive fluid effect comes from the **[@whatisjery/react-fluid-distortion](https://github.com/whatisjery/react-fluid-distortion)** library, which served as a key reference for this project's fluid simulation.
     *   It's applied as a **post-processing effect**, meaning it's a filter laid on top of the rendered scene.
 We use `<EffectComposer>` to manage this.
     *   Crucially, we use `<Selection>` and `<Select>` components.
 Only objects wrapped in `<Select enabled>` (in this case, the ring) are affected by the fluid distortion.
 This is how the text remains perfectly clear and is not distorted by the fluid effect.